-Based on systematic laboratory measurements with the different particle sizers Fidas200 OPC, SMPS, and APS the FIDAS200 counting efficiency was determined (see Fig. S2).
+was applied to the Fidas200 size distribution to get a corrected aerosol size distribution.
+This corrected size distribution is 240).
 This counting efficiency was used to correct all measured size distributions.
-The corrected size distributions were used to calculate the extinction coefficients via Mie calculation.
-The time series of the extinction coefficients calculated from the corrected size distribution is shown in Fig. 2 (orange area).
-The calculated extinction coefficients show a reasonable agreement with the lidar retrievals.
+The corrected size distributions were used to calculate the corrected extinction coefficients via Mie calculation.
+The time series of the corrected extinction coefficients calculated from the corrected size distribution is shown in Figure 2 .
+The orange areaindicates the extinction coefficients due to the underestimation of aerosol particle number from 0.25 μ m to 0.5 μ m.
+After taking into account the particle number underestimation, the modelled extinction coefficient shows good agreement with (orange area).
+The calculated extinction

-The correlation plot between the extinction coefficient from Fidas200 and the lidar-derived extinction coefficient is shown in Fig. 3, which shows a slope and a Pearson correlation coefficient of 1.037 ± 0.015 and 0.878, respectively.
-As shown in Fig. 2, the extinction coefficients retrieved from the lidar measurement show a similar trend to those calculated based on corrected Fidas200 size distributions.
-Please note that the extinction coefficient based on Fidas200 data is still a little lower than those based on lidar measurements.
+- 245 coefficients show a reasonable agreement with the LIDAR retrievals.
+Although good agreement between in-situ and LIDAR measurements, the aerosol hygroscopic growth effect is still not considered.
+The modelled extinction coefficients contributed by aerosol hygroscopic growth are labeled as "hygroscopicity (container)" and "hygroscopicity (Ambient)" in Figure 2, representing the relative humidity used in the model are container indoor relative humidity and ambient relative humidity, respectively.
+The The correlation plot between the extinction coefficient for container indoor relative humidity from Fidas 200 and the LIDAR- - 250 derived extinction coefficient is shown in Figure 3, which shows a slope and a Pearson correlation coefficient of 1.037 ± 0.015 and 0.878, respectively.
+The dashed line in this figure is the regression fitting curve between the LIDAR-derived extinction coefficients and those from Mie calculation by using ambient relative humidity, which shows a slope and a Pearson correlation coefficient of 1.463 ± 0.025 and 0.845, respectively.
+As shown in these two figures Figure 2, the extinction coefficients retrieved from LIDAR measurement show a similar trend for both extinction coefficients but shows better agreement with the one-with

+- 255 those calculated based on the container indoor relative humidity.
+The reason for a better agreement based on the indoor relative humidity instead of corrected Fidas 200 size distributions.
+Please note, that the extinction coefficient based on Fidas 200 data are still a little lower than those based on lidar measurements.
 This may be caused by a partial loss of water from the aerosol particles due to higher temperatures inside the container.
-However, the aerosol particles are not expected to reach equilibrium within the residence time of 3 s in the sampling line inside the warm container.
-Please note that there was no dryer

-Figure 2.
-Time series of ground-level extinction coefficients retrieved from lidar measurements (both elastic and Raman methods) and from Mie calculations based on OPC raw size distributions, as well as size distributions corrected by counting efficiency from 5 February to 5 March 2018 in downtown Stuttgart.

-Figure 3.
-Correlation of extinction coefficients from lidar retrieval and Mie calculation from 5 February to 5 March 2018 in Stuttgart.
-The relative humidity used in the model is a container for indoor relative humidity, and the black line is the regression fitting curve of them.
-The red line is the regression fitting curve between the lidar-derived extinction coefficients and those from Mie calculation using ambient relative humidity.

-in the sampling line.
-From the fraction of extinction coefficients shown in Fig. 2, we can determine that the main reason for causing extinction coefficient inconsistency between in situ measurement and lidar retrieval is undercounting by Fidas200.
-The relatively good agreement of the extinction coefficients after our reasonable corrections reflects the reliability of our methods and the good quality of the lidar retrievals.
+However, the outdoor ambient relative humidity is due to the fact that the aerosol particles lost their water partly inside the container but did not are not expected to reach equilibrium within the - residence time of 3 s residence time seconds in the sampling line inside the warm container.
+Please note, that there was no dryer 260 in the sampling lineand the impact of the relative humidity correction on our comparison is much smaller than the correction of the size measurements...
+From the fraction of extinction coefficients shown in Figure 2, we can determine that the main reason for causing extinction coefficient inconsistency between in-situ measurement and LIDAR retrieval is the undercounting by the OPC.
+Fidas 200.
+The relatively good agreement of the extinction coefficients after our reasonable corrections reflects 265 the reliability of our methods and the good quality of the LIDAR retrievals.

-3.2 Comparison of lidar data with in situ measurements on a UAV
+3.2 Comparison of LIDAR data with in-situ measurements on a UAV

-The comparison of lidar and UAV measurements was conducted for 2 d on 9 and 12 July 2018 to study the vertical distribution of aerosols and the boundary layer structure.
-The sky was almost free of clouds during UAV flights on 9 July, while it was affected by clouds within the boundary layer on 12 July.
+The comparison of LIDAR and UAV measurements was conducted for two days, on July 9th and July 12th, 2018 to study the vertical distribution of aerosols and the boundary layer structure.
+The sky was almost free of clouds during UAV flights on July 9^{th} while it was affected by clouds within the boundary layer on July 12^{nd} .